kellyqwq/Wordcloud/README.md

-Wordcloud
+Word cloud
 =======
-A simple word cloud generator for python beginner
+A simple word cloud generator for python beginner by using the wordcloud package.

 Prerequisites knowledge
 ------